Bayesian experimental design without posterior calculations: an adversarial approach: Point exchange algorithms

 \section{Point exchange algorithms}

 As discussed in Section \ref{sec:main alg} we often wish to find a design made up of multiple \emph{design points} from some region, and the optimal design is a small number of clusters of repeated observations.
-Gradient based optimisation can usually locate the optimal cluster locations well, and here we present a simple \emph{point exchange algorithm} \citep{Atkinson:2007, Overstall:2017} to find approximately optimal cluster sizes.
+Gradient based optimisation can usually locate the optimal cluster locations well (i.e.~determine where the clusters should be located), and here we present a simple \emph{point exchange algorithm} \citep{Atkinson:2007, Overstall:2017} to find approximately optimal cluster sizes (i.e.~determine how many design points should be at each location).

 The method seeks to optimise one of the diagnostics introduced in Section \ref{sec:main alg},

 These are Monte Carlo estimates of $\mathcal{J}_{\text{FIG}}(\tau)$ from \eqref{eq:Jfig} and $\mathcal{J}_{\text{ADV}}(\tau)$ from \eqref{eq:Jadv}.
 The $\tilde{\theta}^{(j)}$ terms are independent samples from the prior, with the same samples being reused in all evaluations of $\hat{\mathcal{J}}_{\text{FIG}}$ or $\hat{\mathcal{J}}_{\text{ADV}}$.
 Our implementation uses $J=1000$.
 We then seek to maximise the deterministic function $\hat{\mathcal{J}}_{\text{FIG}}(\tau)$ or $\hat{\mathcal{J}}_{\text{ADV}}(\tau)$.